PabRod/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Replace the nans with zeros:
+Replace the nans with the means per interval across all days:

 ```r